It’s that time of year again! We get two weeks of tip top tennis right here in the UK!

 Tennis racket strings are made from something called ‘catgut’.

 Catgut is ALMOST as gross as it sounds, it’s made from the intestines of a sheep, goat, pig or cow.

 9. The grass on the courts must be 8mm long!

 The grass at Wimbledon has to be JUST right.

 All year round groundsmen work super hard on making sure all 20 grass courts are perfect!

 During the tournament the grass is cut to a height of exactly 8mm so we get to see the very best tennis!

-The fastest serve ever at Wimbledon was hit by Sam Groth and the ball travelled and a supersonic 147mph!
+The fastest serve ever at Wimbledon was hit by Taylor Dent and the ball travelled at a supersonic 147mph!

 The quickest serve in the Ladies’ tennis was hit by Venus Williams who whacked the ball a huge 129 mph!Embed from Getty Images